GregKaighin/bedfordshire-bicycle-club/README.md

 * As a Returning Visitor, I would like to use the bike store locator to find out about bike shops in Bedfordshire.

-    1. The **Shops page** is accessible through the Navbar, upon loading the page, the Map shows markers at locations of bike shops.
+    1. The **Shops page** is accessible through the Navbar or 'About-us' section.
+Upon loading the page, the Map shows markers at locations of bike shops.
 Clicking on these markers brings up details about each shop.

   #### Frequent User Goals